HSBC shares drop on reports of $1 billion U.S. fine

-LONDON Shares in HSBC Holdings Plc (HSBA.L) fell on Thursday after the Financial Times reported it could face a record $1 billion (647.4 million pounds) fine following an investigation by U.S. authorities into breakdowns in money laundering prevention.
+LONDON Shares in HSBC Holdings Plc (HSBA.L) fell on Thursday after the Financial Times reported it could face a record $1 billion fine following an investigation by U.S. authorities into breakdowns in money laundering prevention.

 Shares in the British bank were down 2.4 percent to 555.3 pence by 1155 GMT, outpacing a 1 percent drop in UK blue chip stocks as a whole .FTSE, as the market pondered the extent of the punishment the bank could face as part of a U.S. probe into shadowy money flows.